 To the upper right you can see the Orlando skyline in the distance.

-Back on the ground an impressive amount of Orlando and Coca-Cola Orlando Eye souvenirs await in the gift shop.
+Back on the ground an impressive amount of Orlando and ICON Orlando souvenirs await in the gift shop.

-- There are 30 capsules attached to the Coca-Cola Orlando Eye and each can contain up to 15 passengers at a time.
+- There are 30 capsules attached to ICON Orlando and each can contain up to 15 passengers at a time.
 This makes the capacity of the attraction about 450 people.